martinchogimenez/testing_automation_with_lippia_framework_MOBILE/README.md

 # LIPPIA Mobile Project

 ## Purpose:
-The following project has the purpose of demonstrate and let test automation developers to to test a Mobile App using Lippia Automation Framework.
+This project has the intention of showing you a mobile automation testing suite case, using Lippia Automation Framework by using Gherkin and Page-Object Model pattern.
+This project includes the required components and configuration files to simply download and run the set of tests in your local computer.

 ## System Requirements:
 + JDK: https://docs.oracle.com/en/java/javase/index.html